How to make kale pesto

 Kale pesto ingredients ready to be blended.

 We push hard to eat at least ten different coloured foods every day simply because the research is so strong that they dramatically reduce the all-cause of death.
-The quantity is not important to us, so just a sprig of parsley would count for one.
+The quantity is not important, so just a sprig of parsley would count for one.

 In our kale pesto there are five different varieties, not all seen in the photo; I have also added a leaf of spinach and another beet-top.
 There are nuts, peppadews and lemon pulp; it is not onerous to achieve ten coloured foods in a day, or even more.